What happens in your body when you drink?

 B-vitamins and energy metabolism

 Alcohol impairs the absorption of B-vitamins, and B1 (thiamine) is particularly sensitive.
-Thiamine plays a central role in how cells convert carbohydrates into energy — an EU-approved health claim (Regulation 432/2012).
-When levels drop after a night of drinking, it directly contributes to the mental fog and physical sluggishness you experience the next day.
+Thiamine contributes to normal energy-yielding metabolism — an EU-approved health claim (Regulation 432/2012).
+When levels drop after a night of drinking, that's a documented physiological mechanism.

 Summary

-• Vitamin B1 (thiamine) is depleted by alcohol and is critical for normal energy metabolism
+- →Vitamin B1 (thiamine) is depleted by alcohol — contributes to normal energy metabolism (EU-approved claim)

 Frequently asked questions